Xetibo/ReSet-Doc/sections/existing_projects/dynamic_libraries.typ

 #subsubsection("Dynamic Library Plugin Systems")
 This section covers plugin systems utilizing dynamic libraries.
-Dynamic libraries are explained in detail in @DynamicLibraries.
+Dynamic libraries are explained in detail in @DynamicLibraries. @vim

 #subsubsubsection("Hyprland")
 Hyprland is a dynamic tiling compositor that can be extended via a plugin